sudeepraja/sudeepraja.github.io/index.md

 # Hi There!
 My name is Sudeep Raja.
 I just graduted from the **[Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/)** with a **Bachelor's degree in [Computer Science an Engineering](http://cse.iitkgp.ac.in/)**.
 I have worked as a research intern at **[IBM Research India](http://www.research.ibm.com/labs/india/)** and at **[Centre for Visual Information Technology](https://cvit.iiit.ac.in/), [IIIT Hydearabad](https://www.iiit.ac.in/)**.

-I am interested in Algorithms, Machine Learning and Optimization.
+I aspire to become a researcher working in Computer Science.
+I am interested to work in the fields of Deep Learning, Machine Learning, Optimization and Approximation and Randomized Algorithms.

 ### More Information